OpenNMT/CTranslate2/docs/guides/opus_mt.md

 # OPUS-MT

 [OPUS-MT](https://github.com/Helsinki-NLP/OPUS-MT) contains a collection of 1000+ pretrained models.
-Since the models are Transformers trained with [Marian](https://github.com/marian-nmt/marian), they are compatible with CTranslate2.
+Since the models are Transformer models trained with [Marian](https://github.com/marian-nmt/marian), they are compatible with CTranslate2.

 The [Marian guide](marian.md) also applies for these models, but a separate converter is provided for convenience: